 - COOKING OIL – Kitchen grease and cooking oils only.
 Save in container with a lid and take it to the recycling center.
 Empty contents in cooking oil container provided, do not recycle oily containers.
 They must be washed before recycling or clean and reuse container for future trips to cooking oil collection maintained year round at recycling center.

-No green glass, blue or frosted glass, drinking glasses, pyrex, window panes, dishes and fluorescent light bulb tubes or light bulbs.
+No drinking glasses, pyrex, window panes, dishes and fluorescent light bulb tubes or light bulbs.
 For information regarding disposal of fluorescent light bulbs or tubes that contain toxic material please contact the Eaton County Department of Resource Recovery – 1045 Independence Blvd., Charlotte, MI 48813 – 543-3686.

 - HOUSEHOLD BATTERIES – Household batteries only!
-Collection points at the Delta Administration Building East Entrance – 7710 W. Saginaw Highway and Recycling Center – 5717 Millett Highway.
 The battery collection has been modified.
 Please note that batteries have to be sorted.
 Separating watch and hearing batteries from rechargeable from standard household batteries is required.
-Thank you for your assistance.
+Please tape over the circuits on lithium, 9-volt, and larger batteries. *No electronic cigarettes or vapes* Thank you for your assistance.